linode/docs/docs/development/python/use-scrapy-to-extract-data-from-html-tags.md

         telnet localhost 6023

-3. Print a report of the Scrapy Engine Status:
+3. Print a report of the Scrapy engine status:

         est()